ryardley/reduxor/README.md

 # Isomorphic React

 Isomorphic React starting package cause the rest of them suck and I wanted to make my own.
+This very basic right now and is a work in progress.
+You might want to look at it for inspiration but there are other more developed solutions.

 ### Primary Goals
 * Clearly defined easy to follow file structure.